-Eating lunch with an astronaut in Houston, snorkeling with Florida’s manatees, or a helicopter flight over the Grand Canyon’s yawning chasm: our USA specialists pick five standout family activities you can include in your trip.
+Eating lunch with an astronaut in Houston, snorkelling with Florida’s manatees, or a helicopter flight over the Grand Canyon’s yawning chasm: our USA specialists pick five standout family activities you can include in your trip.

 Ever since my first trip around Europe 26 years ago, I’ve loved to travel.
 It’s a passion that developed with family holidays in America, Africa and Asia, as well as visiting many locations in the UK.
 As soon as I turned 18 and had the opportunity to explore the world on my own, I spent three months in Africa on a voluntary project and two months living alongside a family in Sri Lanka while working in local hospitals and schools.
 After that, backpacking trips around Europe and Thailand broadened my travel experiences and allowed me to see some of the incredible sights of the world.
 A more recent trip to America offered me the chance to explore California and Hawaii, a trip with so many highlights that I’m eager to share the region’s delights with anyone planning a visit.